jonny64bit/CR-10S/README.md

-# Marlin 3D Printer Firmware - CR10S
+# Marlin 3D Printer Firmware for CR-10S

 Very much a work in progress...